-Now available in sizes ranging from 15mm up to 46mm and lots in between!
-Same design, firmware and parts for all of them!
+Now in sizes ranging from 15mm up to 46mm and lots in between!
+Same design, firmware and parts for (almost) all of them!

 And for size comparison, it is easy to forget the size of these things.

-Ok, the idea with these drivers is that I can order them from OSHpark and keep them on hand for any build I may desire.
+Ok, the idea with these drivers is that you can order them from OSHpark and keep them on hand for any build you may desire.